raeleus/stripe/README.md

 ## How to Include PopColorPicker in your Project

-PopColorPicker has been moved into a separate project to allow users to use the core Stripe Widgets without forcing them to import the [TenPatchDrawable class](https://github.com/raeleus/TenPatch).
+PopColorPicker has been moved into a separate project to allow users to use the core Stripe Widgets without forcing them to import the [TenPatchDrawable class](https://github.com/raeleus/TenPatch) and [TextraTypist](https://github.com/tommyettinger/textratypist).

 ### Core Dependency
 Add the following to your root build.gradle: